-How a Money Market Account Earns Money
+How a Money Market Account Earns Interest

 Money Market Pros

 Money market rates are also typically higher than savings account rates, giving depositors more incentive to save money.
-And should the financial institution experience a closure, customers with a money market are usually protected by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA), depending on the institution type.
+And should the financial institution experience a closure, customers with a money market account are usually protected by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA), depending on the institution type.

-Money Market Disadvantages
+Money Market Cons

 The most obvious contrast between money market accounts and savings accounts are the initial deposit expectations of most financial institutions.
 In general, a money market account requires depositors to supply a minimum opening deposit of $1,000 or more.
 This can prevent many depositors from jumping head-first into a money market account, as most Americans struggle to even have that much money sitting around in a traditional savings or checking account.

 Furthermore, minimum daily balance requirements usually cause a strain.
 Often account balance requirements are set at high amounts that might be difficult for savers to maintain without incurring penalty fees.
 These fees threaten the earnings generated from the account and might also reduce savers’ principal deposit, thereby negating the point of having a money market account to begin with.

 When determining whether a money market account is the right savings product for you, make sure you know how often you expect to tap into your funds and the amount you can commit to keeping in the account to avoid unnecessary fees.